dotnet/docs/docs/core/compatibility/sdk/8.0/dotnet-publish-config.md

   Alternatively, you can specify the property in a *Directory.Build.Props* file.
 However, if you set it `false` in this file, you'll still need to explicitly set the property to `false` in the .NET 8+ projects in the solution.
 Similarly, if some projects explicitly set a value that's different from the value in the *Directory.Build.Props* file, publish will fail.

 - If you're publishing a solution and the performance has regressed, you can set the `DOTNET_CLI_LAZY_PUBLISH_AND_PACK_RELEASE_FOR_SOLUTIONS` environment variable to `true` (or any other value) to remove the regression.
 However, if you set this variable and your solution contains a .NET 8+ project and a project that targets .NET 7 or earlier, publishing will fail until all projects define `PublishRelease`.
+This variable affects both `dotnet publish` and `dotnet pack`.

 ## See also